20 Skills Recruiters Screen For in Public Relations Specialist Resumes

 What knowledge areas are most important for Public Relations Specialists?

-O*NET identifies the following core knowledge domains for Public Relations Specialist roles: Communications and Media, English Language, Administration and Management, Customer and Personal Service, Sales and Marketing.
+Core knowledge domains for Public Relations Specialist roles based on verified occupational data: Communications and Media, English Language, Administration and Management, Customer and Personal Service, Sales and Marketing.